tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 <!--more-->

-A key encapsulation mechanism is kind of like a public key encryption scheme, tailored to the specific use-case of sending a key to the other party.
+A key encapsulation mechanism is like a public key encryption scheme, tailored to the specific use case of sending a key to the other party.
-This is very useful to establish a shared key between two parties.
+This can be used to establish shared key between two parties.
-One of them runs the KEM, getting a shared key, and a ciphertext, and then sends that ciphertext to the other person.
+One of them runs the KEM, getting a shared key and a ciphertext, and then sends that ciphertext to the other person.
 That person can unwrap the ciphertext to recover the shared key.
 From that point on, the parties can use that shared key to communicate privately.

-You can also think of KEMs as a generalization of key exchanges, which don't have to be symmetric.
+In this way, you can think of KEMs as a generalization of key exchanges, which don't have to be symmetric.
 In fact, you can use a key exchange to construct a KEM, as we'll see later.

-In this post, we'll see:
+In this post, we'll go over:

 - How to define KEMs.
 - How to capture the security of KEMs with games.